 If we want to stay home and be that housewife, homemaker, or stay at home mom, we need to make the numbers work.
 We need to cut corners where we need to and save money where we can.
 When it gets down to the nitty-gritty, there is only one paycheck coming into the house to take care of a lot of bills, so this is where our superpowers come into play.

-Let’s look at the top 5 places we can save the most money.
+Let’s look at the top 5 places to save the most money.

 Lesson 1: Save Money On Groceries

-In my opinion, the very best way to save money on groceries Is to cook from scratch.
-Do not buy prepackaged foods and especially stay far, far away from those individually packaged treats.
+In my opinion, the very best way to save money on groceries is to cook from scratch.
+Refrain from buying prepackaged foods and especially stay far, far away from those individually packaged treats.